-Orthodox church in Khabarovsk on one of his train trips through Russia,181 and thought that if Pyongyang had such a church it would assist in promoting relations with Russia.
-The construction of this church is being supported by the Greek Orthodox Church of South Korea.182 Oddly, however, as noted by a Russian Korea scholar, "...nothing has been heard about North Korean Orthodox believers for six decades (and even in 1945 they hardly numbered more than [a] few hundred)."183 Nonetheless, the Korean Orthodox Federation (also translated as the "Orthodox Committee of the DPRK") has contacted Russian Orthodox authorities in Moscow, and several North Koreans are either now studying Orthodoxy there or soon will be.
+As of mid-2005, an Orthodox Christian church is nearing completion.
+Religious adherents interviewed for this report surmise that Kim Jong II saw a Russian Orthodox church in Khabarovsk on one of his train trips through Russia, and thought that if Pyongyang had such a church it would assist in promoting relations with Russia.
+The construction of this church is being supported by the Greek Orthodox Church of South Korea.
+Oddly, however, as noted by a Russian Korea scholar, "...nothing has been heard about North Korean Orthodox believers for six decades (and even in 1945 they hardly numbered more than [a] few hundred)."
+Nonetheless, the Korean Orthodox Federation (also translated as the "Orthodox Committee of the DPRK") has contacted